Kyrou keeps Blues warm with 2 goals in 6-4 win vs Wild - WHIZ News

 DRESSED FOR SUCCESS

-The Blues left their hotel looking as though they were off to the beach, with players walking to their bus in shorts, Hawaiian shirts and flip-flops.
-Defenseman Marco Scandella carried a cooler in one hand and a cup of coffee in the other, with a white shirt fully unbuttoned.
+The Blues also considered lumberjack outfits for their arrival wear, which Binnington had already purchased 30 shirts for, but the beach look won out.
+Defenseman Marco Scandella even carried a cooler in one hand with a cup of coffee in the other, his white shirt fully unbuttoned.

-The conditions for the top two teams in the Central Division were cruelly cold, though the novelty of playing in the event after a year delay by the pandemic surely helped block out the brisk air.
-Wild defenseman Calen Addison was shown at one stoppage getting heating lotion applied to his frostbitten ears.
+“We just figured when we’re 50 years old looking back, do we want to see us getting off the bus in a suit or something funny like that?”
+Binnington said.

+Binnington was called for tripping in the first period and has 14 penalty minutes this season, the most in the league for any goalie.
+The Blues killed off that penalty and three more, and they’ve allowed only one goal in their last 24 penalty kills since Dec.
+4.

 The Wild had played outdoors once before, in a Stadium Series game in 2016 at the University of Minnesota’s football stadium.
 The Blues won the Winter Classic in 2017 at Busch Stadium, the home of Major League Baseball’s St. Louis Cardinals.